Moe Letter Blues: Plot

-When the ferry returns to the mainland, each man realizes that they are equally likely to have lost their wives to Moe.
-Otto drops Homer and his kids off first.
-At first, Homer thinks Marge is packing a suitcase and tries to convince her to stay.
-Once he comes in, he realizes that she has painted a portrait of her mother.
-Jacqueline, assures Homer that he was not responsible for the 80th birthday incident.
-She admits that it is Patty and Selma's fault because there is "something evil" about them (they even smoked during her pregnancy).
-While watching Homer and Marge make up, both Lovejoy and Apu slump in their seats, thinking it is either Helen or Manjula that left with Moe.
-When Lovejoy arrives home with Jessica, he too thinks Helen is leaving, but instead she surprises him with tickets to Istanbul on board the Orient Express.
-By process of elimination, Apu concludes that his wife has left.
-He arrives home with their octuplets to find Moe sitting with Manjula, but she tells Apu that he convinced her to salvage their marriage.
+When the ferry returns to the mainland, they realize they are equally likely to have lost their wives to Moe.
+At home, Homer thinks Marge is packing a suitcase and tries to convince her to stay.
+He realizes that she has painted a portrait of her mother.
+Jacqueline assures Homer that he was not responsible for the birthday incident.
+She admits that it was Patty and Selma's fault.
+When Lovejoy arrives home, he too thinks Helen is leaving, but she surprises him with tickets to Istanbul on board the Orient Express.
+Apu arrives home to find Moe sitting with Manjula, but she tells Apu that he convinced her to salvage their marriage.

-Moe reveals that he saw how troubling the relationships were, so he organized Marge's portrait, the Lovejoys' trip and the Nahasapeemapetilons' marriage rescue.
-He also explained that he only wrote the horrible letter just to teach the three men a lesson about taking their wives for granted, saying that they need to value them more just like their other family members.
-Upon learning this, Homer thanks Moe for teaching him that lesson.
-In the end, Moe implores viewers to value their wives and mothers this Mother's Day as a montage of Springfield's mothers plays over the 1973 hit "I'll Always Love My Mama" by The Intruders.
+Moe reveals he saw how troubling the relationships were, so he organized Marge's portrait, the Lovejoys' trip, and the Nahasapeemapetilons' marriage rescue.
+He wrote the letter to teach the men a lesson about taking their wives for granted, saying that they need to value them more.
+Upon learning this, Homer thanks Moe.
+In the end, Moe implores viewers to value their wives and mothers this Mother's Day.